 The TCE Support Programme will help local areas in two main ways:

-- Providing an online open-access resource containing evidence-informed materials, such as knowledge briefings and tools, to support local areas to develop their strategic response to extra-familial harm and child exploitation.
+- Providing an online open-access website containing evidence-informed materials, such as knowledge briefings and tools, to support local areas to develop their strategic response to extra-familial harm and child exploitation.

-- Developing and delivering a bespoke support programme, which entails providing time-limited projects in local areas.
+- Developing and delivering a range of bespoke support programmes, which entails providing time-limited projects to local areas in order to accelerate or add value to existing strategic activity.

-- A quarterly application process, with local areas (that is, the local authority and multiagency safeguarding partners) able to request support based on their needs and priorities.
+- A regular application process, with local areas (that is, the local authority and multiagency safeguarding partners) able to request support based on their needs and priorities.

 - Time-limited bespoke support projects, aimed at helping local areas to develop an effective strategic response to child exploitation and extra-familial harm.

-- A small team of delivery partners working with the local area, with each project underpinned by a specification that will be co-designed with the local area.
+- A small team of delivery partners working with the local area, with each project underpinned by a clear plan that will be co-designed with the local area.

 - A simple baseline and follow up measure being undertaken with the local area to explore the impact of the bespoke support project.

-We will also publish an annual thematic report highlighting learning from local areas and intend to host a national learning event in 2022 where local areas will be able to share effective strategic planning and practice relating to child exploitation.
+We will also publish annual learning reports highlighting learning from local areas and intend to host a national learning event in 2022, where local areas will be able to share effective strategic planning and practice relating to child exploitation.

 The TCE Support Programme will not focus on providing one-off training events or conferences as part of the core offer, nor will it provide direct support to individual children and young people.